Lego Monster Fighters: Vampyre Castle

 Lord Vampyre, Vampyre's Bride, 2 Manbats, Dr. Rodney Rathbone, Jack McHammer and a Skeleton.
 The set also had all the moonstones except for the Zombie one.
 It has the second most parts, but it's bigger than the Haunted House (and most Modular Buildings).
-The set includes a car with a net launcher and a massive castle which measures over 18" (45cm) high, 11" (28cm) wide and 10" (26cm) deep.
+The set includes a car with a net launcher and a massive castle which measures over 18" (45 cm) high, 11" (28 cm) wide and 10" (26 cm) deep.
 The castle included a gate with spikes, shooting spider, glow in the dark parts, jail cell, skeleton, trap door, shooting rock and exit for the jail, stairs, map, living quarters, spots for the man-bats, moonstone device, piano, treasure, wall that turns into spinning stairs, coffin, spike pit, bowl with elements and very large walls with 4 towers.
 3 small decoration towers also exist above the gate and next to the tallest of them all.
 The castle also features curtains and a room for the coffin of Lord Vampyre.
 It also has many play features like spikes in the gate, shooting glow in the dark spider, shooting rock in the jail cell and a pit with spikes and a trap door in the right tower, as traps.
 Other play features include a wall that turns into a staircase (as mentioned above), the Moonstone device in the tallest tower and torturing the dead skeleton in the jail cell.

 Haunted House

 Haunted House (set number: 10228) was released on 4 September 2012.
 This set (the largest in the series) consists of 2064 pieces with 6 minifigures.
 The set included Lego minifigures of 2 ghosts,Lord Vampyre, Vampyre's Bride, Zombie chef and Zombie butler.
 Although more parts, not as big as the Vampyre Castle in dimensions.
 It's also probably the Phantom Manor.
-It has a gate, and the big mansion which measures 15.4" (39cm) high, 9.4" (24cm) wide and 7.5" (19cm) deep.
+It has a gate, and the big mansion which measures 15.4" (39 cm) high, 9.4" (24 cm) wide and 7.5" (19 cm) deep.
 The first and second floor are the kitchen, an empty living room (possibly previous furniture was removed due to hauntings), writing area, and a bedroom with paintings, lamps and a skull of a deer on the walls, a human heart and a closet.
 The kitchen had ovens, stoves, and a very large table with bottles, jars and a large bowl cooking a snake.
 Also had a large grey old spider web, maybe there was a refrigerator where the spider web is.
 The third floor was the attic, which included many details like knight's helmet, gun, chest with top hat, music player, CDs, newspapers and more bottles and jars.
 Also included a crate for the cds and newspapers and a staircase leading from the second floor to the attic.
 The set also included a small gate as a sub-build.
-Also even though it's a little bit smaller than Vampyre Castle, it's box is larger because of the higher piece count.
+Also even though it's a little bit smaller than Vampyre Castle, its box is larger because of the higher piece count.